-Along the drive there are numerous viewpoints and overlooks to stop at to take in the park’s beauty.
+Along the drive, there are numerous viewpoints and overlooks to stop at to take in the park’s beauty.
 Of course, the best way to explore the fall foliage is to take a walk along the historic Carriage Roads throughout the park.

 Shenandoah National Park is a great place to check out fall foliage this autumn.
 In early October, start looking for changing leaves at higher elevations.
-By mid-October the colors make their way down onto the hillsides and into the valleys.
+By mid-October, the colors make their way down onto the hillsides and into the valleys.

-The Cuyahoga Valley National Park has thousands of acres of changing trees which makes it such a spectacular place to leaf peep in the fall.
+The Cuyahoga Valley National Park has thousands of acres of changing trees, which makes it such a spectacular place to leaf peep in the fall.
 Hike along the Brandywine Gorge Trail to Brandywine Falls.

 This is a great place to photograph the colors in late afternoon.
 Another great place for views of changing trees is from the Ledges Trails.
 The trail offers great views overlooking the valley as the leaves change.
-Other great options in the park include Octagon Shelter access road, Oak Hill Trail, Pine Hollow and Indigo Lake.
+Other great options in the park include the Octagon Shelter access road, Oak Hill Trail, Pine Hollow, and Indigo Lake.

-Colors begin changing early in Grand Teton National Park with fall colors starting as early as September and lasting through October.
-This occurs because of the parks high elevation and temperatures beginning to drop sooner, spurring the change in leaves.
+Colors begin changing early in Grand Teton National Park, with fall colors starting as early as September and lasting through October.
+This occurs because of the park's high elevation and temperatures beginning to drop sooner, spurring the change in leaves.

 Glacier National Park has two “falls” each year.
 Two distinct groups of trees change and shed their leaves at two points throughout the fall.
-First, the lower elevation cottonwood and aspen trees changes to vibrant gold and shed their leaves.
+First, the lower elevation cottonwood and aspen trees change to vibrant gold and shed their leaves.

 This happens mid to late September in the park.
 Next, come mid-October, the western larch or Tamarack change and drop their needles.
 These deciduous conifers change to a brilliant gold before dropping their needles each year.

 In September, leaves begin to change in Mount Rainier National Park.
-These plants shrubs and trees change to create a beautiful landscape of color.
+These plants, shrubs, and trees change to create a beautiful landscape of color.
 One good place to view this change of color in the park is the Reflection Lakes.

-In addition to the changing foliage, fall is a great time to experience the elk in rut and hear them bugling looking for mates.
+In addition to the changing foliage, fall is a great time to experience the elk in a rut and hear them bugling looking for mates.

 Leaves typically change in the park throughout October.
-This is one of the best places for leaf peeping in Arizona.
+This is one of the best places for leaf-peeping in Arizona.